Lambchopper/NewUCMUser/README.txt

 						CSF = This will assign the CCX Agent Line to the Jabber for Windows CSF Profile. this requires that the cluster supports Jabber Multiline.
 Refer to Cisco documentation on Jabber Multiline Support.

+			"lineAppearanceNum":
+				This parameter takes a number value and is used when only used if the agentLineUsePrimary is set to False.
+This parameter defines which button the CCX Agent line should be on.

+				Setting this to two, will set the line on button 2, setting it to 3 places it on button 3.

+				Since the primary line will be another number, setting this to 1, will be ignored and the line will appear on button 2.

+				Please be sure that the Phone template defined in the template for the device you are adding a second line to must have enough lines to support the number of extensions being configured.

 Configuration Item Names (E.G. Device Profiles, Mobility Profiles) will add the template contents as as a prefix with the user's full name: